zapabob/ROCm/docs/deploy/linux/os-native/upgrade.md

 :::
 ::::

-::::{rubric} Upgrade the Kernel-mode Driver and Reboot the System
+::::{rubric} Upgrade the Kernel-mode driver and reboot the System
 ::::

 Upgrade the kernel mode driver and reboot the system using the following